 AI adoption succeeds or fails on people, not technology.
-Organizations that invest in training see adoption rates 3-5x higher than those that don't.
+Organizations that invest in training see adoption rates 3-significantly higher than those that don't.
 This guide provides a framework for designing effective AI training programs.

 Executive Summary